김석훈 | 우리말 뿌리연구가, 『우리말 범어사전』 편저자

 Compiler of the scroll The Genealogical History of Humanity from the Heavenly Emperor Hwan-State and Joseon

-Words of Time — Gyeoreul, Jjam, Gap, and Si (時)
+Words of Time — Gyeoreul, Jjam, Teum, and Si (時)

-The Korean language has many different words for “time.”
+The Korean language has many different words related to time.

-These words do not simply mean “time” itself,
+These words do not merely mean “time” itself,

 but rather: